About the Rest Project

-Rest is a skill.
+Rest is active.
 We often think of rest as mindless relaxation.
 Laying in the sun or binge-watching Netflix has its place; but the best kinds of rest are not passive, but are active, mindful, and deliberate.

 Rest enhances creativity.
 History’s most creative people rested in common ways, and built similar relationships between their work and rest.
 Fortunately, science can help explain why deliberate rest helps us be sharper, smarter, and more innovative, and helps us see how we can build deliberate rest into our own lives.

-In the United States, REST: WHY YOU GET MORE DONE WHEN YOU WORK LESS is available for preorder now, and will be published by Basic Books in December 2016.
+In the United States, REST: WHY YOU GET MORE DONE WHEN YOU WORK LESS is published by Basic Booka.

-In the UK, REST will be published by Penguin Books as part of their new Penguin Life series.
+In the UK, REST is published by Penguin Books as part of their new Penguin Life series.
 REST is also being translated into Dutch, Spanish, Japanese, Korean, Chinese, German, Portuguese, Arabic, and Czech (and maybe more!).